-A. In your email answer the following in English or Japanese**:
+In the attached application form, answer the following items in English or Japanese**:

 4. JALT membership number

-I) Conference participation grants: In approximately 600 words (1200 characters) explain a) which conference you wish to attend (PanSIG, JALT CALL, International JALT Conference); b) your purpose for attending the conference; c) your need for funding; d) how you plan to use the grant money; e) a statement confirming that you do not receive institutional funding.
+I) Conference participation grants: In approximately 600 words in English (1200 characters in Japanese) explain a) your purpose for attending the conference; b) how you intend to contribute to learner development by attending this conference; c) your need for funding and how you plan to use the grant money; d) a statement confirming that you do not receive institutional funding.

-II) Research grants: In approximately 700 words (1400 characters) explain a) your research proposal including reference to any related research you have conducted to date; b) your research schedule; c) how you plan to distribute the findings of your research; d) your need for funding; e) how you plan to use the grant money; f) a statement confirming that you do not receive institutional funding.
+II) Research grants: In approximately 700 words in English (1400 characters in Japanese) explain a) your research proposal including reference to any related research you have conducted to date; your research schedule; how you plan to distribute the findings of your research; b) how you intend to contribute to learner development by this research; c) your need for funding and how you plan to use the grant money; d) a statement confirming that you do not receive institutional funding.

 **Applications submitted in Japanese may be translated into English to facilitate the selection process.

-The application deadline for all grant categories is Sunday, 31 March 2019, 23:59 (Japan Standard Time).
-Applications will be reviewed over a two week period, and we aim to announce the successful applicants by late April 2019.
+The application deadline for all grant categories is Tuesday, 31 March 2020, 23:59 (Japan Standard Time).
+Applications will be reviewed over a three week period, and we aim to announce the successful applicants within a month of the deadline.